ECSE321-Fall2018/t09/README.md

-# TEAM 09: Yuxiang's Branch
+# Welcome to TEAM 09: Yuxiang's Branch
-## We can work together on it!!!
+## We can work together on it From 2018/09/29!!!

 ### Follow instructions in on controllers, and distribute tasks!

+- TODO tells what we should be working on
+- "Wanted tasks" calls for our insight, innovation, and intelligence!

 ### Read JavaDoc to get more information and reinforcement on Core API endpoints!

+- Java Doc tells which method address to which functional requirements
+- Core API endpoint in each Java Doc verifies that we can get all points!
+- Please help me to verify the above.
+I am not a careful person lol.

 ## User Stories